kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ac-05-call-registered-service-from-kyma.md

 - Client certificates generated for the connected Application
 - Your [Application name exported](ac-01-create-application.md#prerequisites) as an environment variable
-- Your [cluster domain exported](ac-02-get-client-certificate.md#generate-a-csr-and-send-it-to-kyma) as environment variables
+- Your [cluster domain exported](ac-02-get-client-certificate.md#generate-a-csr-and-send-it-to-kyma) as an environment variable

 ## Steps